jrpotter/notebook/notes/computability/turing.md

 %%ANKI
 Basic
-Let $M$ be a multitape TM with $k$ tapes.
+Let $M$ be a multi-tape TM with $k$ tapes.
 What is the domain of its transition function?
 Back: $Q \times \Gamma^k$
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1764735547830-->